 It is later revealed to the Team that the blueprints that had been stolen where of the Cosmic Cube and that the A.I.M are Two days away from the completion of the Cosmic Cube but when the Avengers the black ops of the S.H.I.E.L.D. go to A.I.M's base of Operations in Alaska it is revealed that the Cosmic Cube is finished and the Red Skull has used it to kill every member of A.I.M by making them eat each other.

 The Red Skull uses the power of the Cube as an advantage over the Avengers but he isn't in full control of the Cube as he states while battling the Avengers that he needs practice.
-Although the Skull is beating each member of the team, War machine rips out the hidden nuke inside his armour and damages the entire armour, Hawkeye turns the nuke in to his children's toys and their bones, Black Widow makes her go through the interrogation in Bosnia, makes the Nerd Hulk believe he destroyed the Cosmic Cube but then blasts him away into a Mountain and threatens the Red Wasp that he'll make her go through her Husbands death again but before he is able to do that he is impaled by Captain America on one of the two rods that protrude from the nose of the stolen Teleporter Jet.
+Although the Skull is beating each member of the team, War Machine rips out the hidden nuke inside his armor and damages the entire armor, Hawkeye turns the nuke in to his children's toys and their bones, Black Widow makes her go through the interrogation in Bosnia, makes the Nerd Hulk believe he destroyed the Cosmic Cube but then blasts him away into a Mountain and threatens the Red Wasp that he'll make her go through her Husbands death again but before he is able to do that he is impaled by Captain America on one of the two rods that protrude from the nose of the stolen Teleporter Jet.

 The Red Skull is taken to a hospital and kept alive long enough for his mother, Gail Richards, to say her goodbyes.
 The Red Skull explains to Nick Fury his only use for the Cosmic Cube was that he wanted to turn back time and prevent his father, Steve Rogers, from being lost at the end of the war so that he could grow up with him and lead a normal life, rather than the one he was given by fate.